 And last but not least…

-category in WordPress to the category of your choice.
+With this simple tutorial, you now know how to easily change the default uncategorized category in WordPress to the category of your choice.
 This will allow you to optimize your site’s SEO and improve your site’s category management by keeping only relevant labels.

 It’s your turn now!